wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station.rst

 PCs will typically have the correct network settings for the DS to connect to the robot already, but if not, make sure your Network adapter is set to DHCP.

-.. note:: An IP address can also be entered in the :guilabel:`Team Number` box for use in rare situations.
-This is not recommended for normal use!

 Status Pane
 -----------